 These limitations have become increasingly apparent in industries such as finance and healthcare, where data volumes have grown exponentially in recent years.
 In these industries, spreadsheet-based data analysis is falling short and leading to inefficiencies and incorrect conclusions.

 Advantages of People Analytics

 People analytics offers a powerful alternative to spreadsheet-based data analysis.
-By using data and analytics to drive decision-making around managing and developing an organization's workforce, people analytics provides a number of advantages over traditional spreadsheet analysis.
+By using data and analytics to drive decision-making around managing and developing an organization's workforce, people analytics provides several advantages over traditional spreadsheet analysis.

 One of the biggest advantages of people analytics is automation.
 People analytics software automates data collection and processing, reducing the time and resources needed for data analysis.
 This allows businesses to gain insights and make decisions faster, leading to increased efficiency and competitiveness.

 Another advantage of people analytics is the ability to handle large data sets.
 People analytics software is designed to handle large amounts of structured and unstructured data, providing a complete picture of the workforce.
 This leads to more accurate and in-depth insights, which can be used to make better decisions around recruiting, performance management, and employee retention.